lucianoayres/the-ai-first-dev-team-book/The_AI-First_Dev_Team_Building_AI-Driven_Software_Development_Teams.md

-# The Next Dev Team: Building an AI-Driven Software Development Culture
+# The AI-First Dev Team: Building an AI-Driven Software Development Culture

 ## By [Luciano Ayres](https://www.linkedin.com/in/lucianoayres/)